-Bristol Poetry Festival 2014
+Bristol Poetry Festival 2016

-Welcome to the Poetry Can website
+The Poetry Can website

 This site is a portal to the world of poetry in the South West of England.

 You can sign up for our monthly newsletter at: www.poetrycan.co.uk/newsletter.

 Poetry Can organises both Bristol Spring Poetry Festival and Bristol Poetry Festival every year.
 These festivals feature local national and international poets.
 We've put together a page featuring all of the poets who have appeared at Bristol Poetry Festivals over the past few years, we call it The Wall of Poetry Fame.